Present: Nanomaterials and Surface Physics

 - ion bombardment

-to understand ripple formation mechanism mainly through subsurface crystalline ripple-like structure. more...
+to understand the effect of ripples on the subsurface crystalline structure. more...

 Earlier: Condensed Matter and Transport Properties